 Symmetrical collapses reinflate without pilot input, however 15 to 20cm of brake applied symmetrically will speed the process.
 After a symmetric collapse always consider your airspeed.
 Make sure the glider is not in parachutal stall before making any further inputs.

-If the wing collapses in accelerated flight, manage the collapse using the same methods described above.
-Returning the trimmers to the slow position will aid the speed and ease of reinflating the wing.
+If the wing collapses in accelerated flight, immediately release the accelerator (if applied), manage the collapse using the same methods described above and then return the trimmers to the white line position.

 Cravats